 For additional information, including information regarding tuition, fees, and admissions requirements, contact the Office of IPSL at (718) 405-3429.
-Or, check our website at www.mountsaintvincent.edu
+Or, check the CMSV and IPSL websites at:

-MISSION/ PHILOSOPHY:
+MISSION/PHILOSOPHY:

 The program is designed to prepare leaders who serve others through careers with global non-profits, community development organizations, as well as other service-based institutions.
-The program is interdisciplinary in nature and combines rigorous academic study with significant hands-on volunteer service in the United States, Asia, Europe, and South America.
+The program is interdisciplinary in nature and combines rigorous academic study with significant hands-on volunteer service in the United States, Asia, Europe, Africa, and South America.